code-423n4/2022-05-factorydao/README.md

 [ ⭐️ SPONSORS ADD INFO HERE ]

-PermissionlessBasicPoolFactory:  193 lines of code, 6 calls to external ERC20, 0 libraries
+- PermissionlessBasicPoolFactory:  193 lines of code, 6 calls to external ERC20, 0 libraries

-VoterID:  173 lines of code, 1 call to external contract, 0 libraries
+- MerkleLib: 17 lines of code, 0 external calls, 0 libraries
-MerkleResistor: 107 lines of code, 2 calls to external ERC20, 1 library
+- MerkleDropFactory: 48 lines of code, 2 calls to external ERC20, 1 library
-MerkleVesting: 82 lines of code, 2 calls to external ERC20, 1 library
+- MerkleVesting: 82 lines of code, 2 calls to external ERC20, 1 library
+- MerkleResistor: 107 lines of code, 2 calls to external ERC20, 1 library

-MerkleIdentity: 81 lines of code, 3 calls to external contracts, 1 library
+- MerkleIdentity: 81 lines of code, 3 calls to external contracts, 1 library
-MerkleDropFactory: 48 lines of code, 2 calls to external ERC20, 1 library
+- MerkleEligibility: 41 lines of code, 0 external calls, 1 library
-SpeedBumpPriceGate: 43 lines of code, 1 call to external address, 0 libraries
+- FixedPricePassThruGate: 27 lines of code, 1 call to external address, 0 libraries
-MerkleEligibility: 41 lines of code, 0 external calls, 1 library
-FixedPricePassThruGate: 27 lines of code, 1 call to external address, 0 libraries
+- SpeedBumpPriceGate: 43 lines of code, 1 call to external address, 0 libraries
-MerkleLib: 17 lines of code, 0 external calls, 0 libraries
+- VoterID:  173 lines of code, 1 call to external contract, 0 libraries

-Total: 812 lines of code
+- Total: 812 lines of code

 These contracts make extensive use of merkle trees, it is advised to review this data structure before auditing.
-The suggested order of audit:
+The suggested order of audit is as they are listed above.

-PermissionlessBasicPoolFactory

-MerkleLib
-MerkleDropFactory
-MerkleVesting
-MerkleResistor

-MerkleIdentity
-MerkleEligibility
-FixedPricePassThruGate
-SpeedBumpPriceGate
-VoterID

 They are grouped above according to application.